Spyryto/naked_mapper/perf-test/test/starlink/readme.md

 write / read / maintain lot more boilerplate code then your natural choice would be `json_serializable` or `built_value`

-If your top most priority is to enjoy **clean, concise, readable, uncluttered code**, and you are OK to pay for all those benefits by performance degradation your natural choice would be `dart_json_mapper`
+If your top most priority is to enjoy **clean, concise, readable, uncluttered code**, and you are OK to pay for all those benefits by performance degradation your natural choice would be `naked_mapper`